brandur/sorg/content/drafts/idempotency-keys.md

 idempotency might not be suitable.
 An example of this type of operation might be to charge a customer money;
-accidentally calling such an endpoint twice would lead to the customer double-charged, which is obviously very bad.
+accidentally calling such an endpoint twice would lead to the customer double-charged, which is obviously bad.

 This is where **idempotency keys** come into play.
-The basic idea is that when performing a request, a client generates a special ID just for that operation and sends it up to a remote along with the normal payload.
+When performing a request, a client generates a unique ID to identify just that operation and sends it up to a remote along with the normal payload.
 The remote receives the ID and correlates it with the state of the request on its end.
 If the client notices a failure, it retries the request with the same ID, and from there it's up to the remote to figure out what to do with it.

 If we consider our sample network failure cases from above: